wp-plugins/rublon/readme.txt

 After a successful installation, the plugin can be updated automatically in the "Plugins" section of the Administation Panel.

 == Changelog ==

+= 2.1.17 =
+* Improved registration with the Rublon API
+* Real-Time Remote Logout now does not impair page load times (activated by default again)
+* Minimum PHP version lowered to 5.2.4

 = 2.1.16 =
 * Improved compatibility with some front-end plugins